 hexpeek is a fully featured editor: you can quickly jump to and work with specific parts, repeatedly write or copy data with ease, insert and delete arbitrary data, and search for data in hexadecimal or bits.
 You can easily create or revert a hex dump.
 Surgically moving data from one file to another is supported as is showing the differences between two files.
-A nice variety of formatting options is available, and hexpeek interprets scalar input as hexadecimal by default — no need for ugly 0x prefixes.

 Releases